 Step 3: Activate your Fi SIM Card Using a Supported Smartphone

 Now comes the potentially most difficult part, depending on whether you know someone who has a supported smartphone and would be willing to let you use it for a few minutes.
-If you have access to one of the Project Fi eligible smartphones, you can simply insert the SIM card that came as part of your standalone SIM kit and finish the software activation by singing in with your Google Account and following the on-screen prompts that will guide you through the activation process.
+If you have access to one of the Project Fi eligible smartphones, you can insert the SIM card that came as part of your standalone SIM kit.
+Finish the software activation by signing in with your Google Account and following the on-screen prompts that will guide you through the activation process.